-Nowadays, students are bombarded with information, news and opinions difficult to be managed, while it is easier for them to rely uncritically on them, than to reflect with an open mind and spirit of analysis.
+Nowadays, students are bombarded with information, news and opinions which are difficult to be managed.
+This makes it easier for them to rely uncritically on them, than to reflect with an open mind and spirit of analysis.

-For these reasons, the PRACTICE project’s partners in the last months have met with teachers, school leaders and education experts to gather their views on the topic of critical thinking and radicalisation prevention, to understand the role that school can have and to plan the most effective intervention that can meet the real needs of the local contexts on which we will act.
+For these reasons, the PRACTICE project’s partners have met with teachers, school leaders and education experts in the last months to; Gather their views on the topic of critical thinking and radicalisation prevention, to understand the role that schools can have and to plan the most effective intervention that can meet the real needs of the local contexts on which we will act.

 The results of the research carried out in recent months will be available shortly, as well as the training program that will be tested in Italy, Austria, Greece, Germany, Denmark and the UK from the next school year.

 PRACTICE – PREVENTING RADICALISM THROUGH CRITICAL THINKING COMPETENCES is co-funded by Erasmus+ programme – KA2 Cooperation for innovation and the exchange of good practices – Strategic Partnerships for school education.

 - Coordinator: Centro per lo Sviluppo Creativo Danilo Dolci – Italy

 - BLINC – Blended Learning Institutions Cooperative – Germany